Sorry Calendar on the top menu is out of order. Repairs are underway.

-The experience gained working with Camp Lions is unparalleled (by wilkins).
+The experience gained working with Camp Lions is unparalleled.
 Camp Lions is an excellent opportunity for those who intend to focus their future on being an active, positive participant in the lives of children & adults who are Blind and/or Deaf.

 Camp Lions Counselors are selected and supervised by Dan Grabel, MSW, MEd.
 Contact Dan at: firstname.lastname@example.org if interested in being a Camp Lions Counselor.
 Must be 18 or older.

 Would your college accept Camp Lions for your practicum or internship?

 Camp Lions is a full experience in child welfare,